MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 Dynamics 365 Guides includes two client-side applications: the PC app (a Universal Windows Platform app), and the HoloLens app.
 Server-side data is stored in the
 Common Data Service within your customer tenant.

-•	A tenant is a representation of an organization.
+- A **tenant** is a representation of an organization.
 It’s a dedicated instance of Azure Active Directory that an organization or app developer receives when the organization or app developer creates a relationship with Microsoft (like signing up for Azure, Microsoft Intune, or Microsoft 365).

-•	A Common Data Service environment is a segmented database that securely stores and manages data that’s used by business applications like Dynamics 365 Guides.
+- A **Common Data Service environment** is a segmented database that securely stores and manages data that’s used by business applications like Dynamics 365 Guides.
 Data in the Common Data Service is stored in a set of entities.
-An entity is a set of records used to store data, similar to how a table stores data in a database.
+An **entity** is a set of records used to store data, similar to how a table stores data in a database.
-Dynamics 365 Guides uses a custom set of Common Data Service entities to store data.
+Dynamics 365 Guides uses a [custom set of Common Data Service entities to store data](https://docs.microsoft.com/dynamics365/mixed-reality/guides/developer-entity-reference).

     > [!NOTE]
     > You’ll often see the terms “environment”, “instance”, and “organization” used interchangeably to refer to a Common Data Service environment.
 They all mean the same thing.

-•	The Common Data Service solution refers to the database tables installed in your Common Data Service environment where your Dynamics 365 Guides data is stored.
+- The **Common Data Service solution** refers to the database tables installed in your Common Data Service environment where your Dynamics 365 Guides data is stored.
 When the Dynamics 365 Guides team updates the PC and HoloLens apps, they also update the solution.
 It’s important to make sure that the PC and HoloLens apps that you’re using are compatible with the solution.